The AI Race Just Shifted Again — Grok 4.5, Muse Spark 1.1, Kimi K3, and the New Global Pecking Order

 OpenAI officially released the GPT-5.6 family (Sol, Terra, and Luna) on July 9, 2026, following a cybersecurity-related review delay requested by the US government.
 While these are highly capable models, OpenAI increasingly feels like it is playing defense in a shifting market:

 GPT-5.5 and 5.6 Sol score 83.4% on Terminal Bench 2.1 — highly competitive, but they are no longer the undisputed leaders.
-With Grok 4.5 matching Sol’s performance at 30% of the price, and Muse Spark 1.1 dominating agentic tool use at $1.25/$4.25, OpenAI’s brand-premium model is under severe pressure.
+With Grok 4.5 matching Sol’s performance at 30% of the price, Muse Spark 1.1 dominating agentic tool use at $1.25/$4.25, and Kimi K3 trailing Sol by half a point on Terminal Bench at $3/$15 with open weights incoming, OpenAI’s brand-premium model is under severe pressure.
 It is no longer enough to have the best model; you have to have the best economics.

 Grok: The Open Platform Play